 If the parties were contributing money to a 529 plan before the divorce was filed, the parties should agree to continue to make the same kind of contribution on a regular basis until one party files a motion to modify that clause based on a substantial change of circumstances.

-If there never was a 529 Plan, each party is free to create their own in order to offset their eventual future obligation.
-I can’t imagine a divorce court ever punishing a parent for preparing for their child’s education.
+If there was never a 529 Plan, each party is free to create their own in order to offset their eventual future obligation.

 It would be very difficult to order a parent to participate in a 529 plan.
 The law doesn’t allow for that but if there is some fear that the parent won’t provide for the child’s college a 529 plan or some other kind of trust could be requested from the court.